ddobrin/ddobrin.github.io/_posts/2024-02-20-TDD-with-Java-Spring-Boot-and-DuetAI.md

-# Test-driven Development with Duet AI for Java & Spring Boot Applications in GCP
+# Test-driven Development with Duet AI for Java & Spring Boot Applications
 Many times, as a developer, I have been asked to quickly add business functionality to an existing app.
 As I might not be familiar with the app, I am wondering if Duet AI could help me gain an understanding of the app, review the code, then help add new functionality.